ajsandbox/data_flows/README.md

 	* Uploading to AWS S3
 	* Uploading a file to an external API
 	* Send messages to slack
+* PHP Snippets
+	* Fetching APIs (Mandi prices)
+	* Sending slack notifications
+	* Using google sheets as a backend

 ## Data visualization